-Whether it is your first time trekking or whether you have climbed dozens of peaks, we have the top Kilimanjaro routes for you.
+Whether it is your first time trekking or you’ve climbed dozens of peaks, we have the top Kilimanjaro routes for you.
 For an unrivaled experience on Mount Kilimanjaro, select the route that best suits you, and maximizes your comfort, enjoyment, and chance of success.
-We will take you every step of the way, until the summit of 5,895 meters, or 19,340 feet.
+We will take you every step of the way.

 We have a variety of group climbs scheduled weekly throughout the year, with the exception of during the rainy season (November and March – May).
 Group climbs have a maximum capacity of 12 people.

 Group climbs are available on the following routes:

 - 8 day Rongai